 The aroma, taste, and tingle of ginger in our throat make the perfect drink during the rainy season.
 Ayurvedic experts recommend that ginger cures various health-related issues.
 Ginger is known as the magic root for monsoon season.
 Ginger improves blood circulation.
 It helps to prevent fever, excessive sweating, and chills.
 It has antibacterial properties that help to treat flu, cough, and cold.
 Flu weakens the immunity and digestive system; the consumption of ginger stimulates the appetite, digestion, and boosts the immune system naturally thereby protecting against Coronaviris (COVID 19).

 Ginger oil side effects

 Ginger oil is generally recognized as safe and few adverse effects have been reported as per FDA.
-It is not recommended to use high concentrated ginger oil to the skin without diluting.
-Mix the ginger oil with some carrier oil first like almond oil, jojoba oil, coconut oil, and avocado oil before applying to the skin.
+It is not recommended to use high concentrated ginger oil on the skin without diluting it.
+Mix the ginger oil with some carrier oil first like almond oil, jojoba oil, coconut oil, and avocado oil before applying it to the skin.